monterail/monteway-flutter/doc/template-start-checklist.md

 Starting a new project?
 Do this steps:

 - [ ] Set new package name.
 Replace all `com.monterail.flutter.template` strings to your desired package name, eg. `com.company.app`.
+Consider using [rename](https://pub.dev/packages/rename) to automate the process.

 > Important: You have to also rename a folder structure in `android/app/src/main/kotlin` from `com/monterail/flutter/template` to match the package name, eg. `com/company/app` (yes, you'll have to delete one level of directories).
 Without this change, built Android apps will not launch.